Outdoor Retailer is Moving to Denver

 The Denver Post confirmed it Wednesday afternoon, but said its sources did not want to be named.

-Colorado Gov. John Hickenlooper, Denver Mayor Michael Hancock, Luis Benitez, director of Colorado’s Outdoor Recreation Industry Office, and Amy Roberts, executive director of OIA, are all expected to speak at the press conference.
+Colorado governor John Hickenlooper, Denver mayor Michael Hancock, Luis Benitez, director of Colorado’s Outdoor Recreation Industry Office, and Amy Roberts, executive director of OIA, are all expected to speak at the press conference.

 Hickenlooper and Benitez have been particularly vocal about courting Outdoor Retailer.